The financial system is the group of institutions that helps match the savings of one person with the investments of another.

 A budget surplus would do the opposite.

-It should be noted that the interest rate we are talking about above is the real rate, which is the nominal interest rate corrected for inflation. <!– The financial institution is the group of institutions that helps match the savings of one person with the investments of another.
+It should be noted that the interest rate we are talking about above is the real rate, which is the nominal interest rate corrected for inflation.

 Financial markets are institutions through which savers can directly provide funds to borrowers.
 For example,